alvesvaren/resizer2/README.md

 - Win + Scroll Up/Down to change window opacity
 - Win + Middle mouse to minimize a window
 - Win + Double click Left Mouse Button to maximize/restore a window

+## Updating

+- Stop the resizer2.exe file either from task manager or the system tray
+- Download and start the updated installer from github

 ## Extra features: